JaguarWong/hello-world/readme.txt

 Hello, cruel world.
 How are you?
+I hope you are just doing the worst.